Momma-Memu/vidalia/README.md

 # vidalia
-Vidalia is a random Dungeons and Dragons campaign and event generator.
-It's friendly to new players and gives people an opportunity to enjoy the game without the need of writing their own campaign.
+Vidalia is a random Dungeons and Dragons inspired tabletop simulator.
+It's friendly to new players and gives people an opportunity to enjoy the game without the need of writing their own campaign or learning the ends and outs of Dungeons and Dragons.

+## The Database:
+The database currently supports spells, consumables, monsters, classes, weapons, and abilities.

 ## How does this work?